BuzzFeedNews/H-2-certification-data/README.md

 - `employer_address_1`: The first line of the address the employer listed.
 - `employer_address_2`: The second line of the address the employer listed.
 - `agent_name`: The name of the agent or attorney filing the application for the employer.
 Some years of data include multiple columns related to visa agents; the standardized field combines these fields, separating them by a `:`.
 - `organization_flag`: Various types of organizations — including sole employers, joint employers, and umbrella groups — can apply for visa certifications.
 This field tracks OFLC's categorizations.
+Only available for H-2A decisions.
-- `is_duplicate`: `True`/`False`; `True` if the `organization_flag` is "A" or "Association - Joint Employer (H-2A Only)".
+- `is_duplicate`: `True`/`False`/`null`: This derived value will be `True` if (a) `visa_type` is "H-2A", (b) the `organization_flag` is blank, and (c) comes from fiscal year 2008 or later.
+H-2A data from FY 2006 and FY 2007 do not contain a `organization_flag` field.
+For these records, and H-2B records, `is_duplicate` will be `null`.

 To download the standardized data, [click here](data/processed/h2-visa-decisions.csv?raw=true).